tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 Importantly one can use Boolean logic gates to implement integer arithmetic and memory.
-This combined with the fact that it is relatively easy to physically implement boolean logic using relays led to the construction of the first computers.
+This combined with the fact that it is relatively easy to physically implement Boolean logic using relays led to the construction of the first computers.

 Although you may not want to create your own computer having a basic